jlevy/og-equity-compensation/README.md

   entrepreneur and VC, stresses the need to
   [level up](https://bothsidesofthetable.com/this-is-how-startups-level-up-after-raising-money-328d17076515)
   by scaling pay, spending and focus appropriately at each funding stage.

-  - 🚧 What is risk?
-    What is risk tolerance and how do I know if I have it?
+- 🚧 What is risk and how should people think about risk tolerance?
-    Should I be risk tolerant?
-    What can I look for in the company to determine whether it’s worth a “risk”?
+  Good readings on this?
 - Negotiating title and exact details of your role early on may not matter as much in a small and growing company, because your role and the role of others may change a lot quickly.
 It’s more important that you respect the founders and leaders of the company.